A List of Food

 Sunflower seeds were used by native American Indians as a diuretic for several ailments.
 Today, as food rich in potassium, they are also recommended for high blood pressure or for other cardiovascular problems.

 The seeds contain a ratio of a least 325 mg potassium to 1mg of sodium.
-A very good natural diuretic, and if you take diuretics they will help replace lost potassium.
+A very good natural diuretic, and if you take diuretics they will help replace what is lost.

 As an extra bonus, sunflower seeds contain phytosterols, polyunsaturated fats, linoleic acid, and vitamin E. All essential nutrients to help fight cholesterol levels.